CaelebC/ProcessScheduling/README.md

 Run program on a CLI using this (for Windows) command:
 `Project1_Grp2_code.exe < Project1_Grp2_Input.txt`

+The program will create a file to store its output.
+The file is named `Project1_Grp2_Output.txt`.

 C++ program that uses algorithms to schedule "processes".
 This program emulates how a uniprocessor would schedule processes with zero overhead (context switching is instantaneous).

 Scheduling Algorithms in Code: